HeadBodyScript/gravestone-dungeons.github.io/data/readme.md

         If the max_health rune has a max of 5, a player can combine 5x1 or 2x2 + 1x1

-✓ spell particles would only display on 1 spell at the time dispite multiple spells being placed
+✓ spell particles would only display on 1 spell at the time dispite multiple spells being placed Check if mystical heart works (I could not find the item in the cheat room)

 # TO-DO
 make all dialog into mine